 Set in almost 6 hectares of land, the International Mountain Museum allows visitors to learn more about Himalayan ascents, Himalaya peoples, and the geology and flora and fauna of the Himalayas.
 There are interactive displays, video films, a climbing wall, restaurant, and model homes to be explored in this fascinating and spacious museum.

 Sarangkot is located at 1,600m and about 45 minutes from Pokhara.
 Famous for its sunrise view it is a stunning place to view the Annapurna Range, Pokhara and Fewa Lake.
-Trips up Sarangkot begin in the dark, to reach the top in time to watch the sun come up over the Himalayas, lighting the snow capped mountains in a warm orange glow.
+Trips up Sarangkot begins in the dark, to reach the top in time to watch the sun come up over the Himalayas, lighting the snow-capped mountains in a warm orange glow.

-The reason Pokhara exists as a tourist destination is partly because it is the setting off point for Annapurna treks and partly because of its beautiful lake.
-Visitors can take a variety of boats on the lake to simply enjoy the experience or to row over to Barahi Temple in the centre of the lake for worship or to witness others at prayer.
-The temple is a two storied Hindu temple dedicated to Goddess Durga.
+The reason Pokhara exists as a tourist destination is partly that it is the setting off point for Annapurna treks and partly because of its beautiful lake.
+Visitors can take a variety of boats on the lake to simply enjoy the experience or to row over to Barahi Temple in the center of the lake for worship or to witness others at prayer.
+The temple is a two-storied Hindu temple dedicated to Goddess Durga.
 Saturday is the busiest day with devotes making animal sacrifices there.

 Located above the lake is the white Shanti Stupa or Peace Pagoda, shimmering in the sun.
 This is the perfect place to take in views of the lake and surrounding mountains, particularly at sunset.
 There are two ways to get there – either boat across the lake and walk up through the forest, or drive around the lake and up the hill to the stupa.